 Moreover, that same inward love provides the potential for the healing of relationships that have understandably been broken by sin.
 Believers are taught to love even those who hate them, to overcome evil with good, to be merciful, to forgive, and to believe the best about those who they would have formerly believed the worst.
 All of that helps pave the way for potential reconciliation, even with unbelievers.

 Jesus works by changing hearts and minds.
 That is the only way to end racism, prejudice and division.
-Passing laws to curb them does little good, and it can even be counterproductive, as the discriminators consequently find themselves legally discriminated against.
+Passing laws to curb them may do some good, but laws can’t change hearts.

 Scripture tells us that one day, neither racism, prejudice or division will plague the earth any longer.
 That is because the earth will only be inhabited by lovers, people transformed by God’s grace.
 Only they will be citizens of Jesus’ kingdom when He rules the earth.